tclukies/interactive-page-mirror/README.md

 ## Interactive Page

-Interactive Page is a set of drills about making interactive web pages.
+In these drills, you will use JavaScript to make interactive web pages.

 ## Standard